eclipse-archived/ceylon-lang.org/documentation/1.2/reference/interoperability/java-from-ceylon.md

     }

-In some cases the target of the annotation is ambiguous, for example you might need to annotate a *field* with `@Inject`, but in Ceylon there is field in the source code to apply the annotation to.
+In some cases the target of the annotation is ambiguous, for example you might need to annotate a *field* with `@Inject`, but in Ceylon there is no field in the source code to apply the annotation to.
 In these cases there are several synthetic annotation constructors available, named according to the possible `@Target` of the annotation type in question.
 For example